Possible Preaching Themes

 • Perhaps our faith in Mary, the traveling Madonna, mirrors her faith in us — and her Son’s abiding hope for our world that will continued to be transformed through the empathy of those who journey with Mary to the heart of Christ.

-Tags: Courage, Featured, Psychology, Social Psychology, Wisdom
+Tags: Courage, Psychology, Social Psychology, Wisdom

 Related Homily Outlines